-When a trend report is performed and a device scope is defined it has to be kept the same during the trend report process and trend report life cycle.
-This is because a trend report is based on statistical data collected by the manufacturer with a specific methodology and they have to be referred to a specific device scope in order to avoid any confusion and to allow to the Evaluating Competent Authority to carry out the appropriate assessments on the data provided.
+When a trend report is drawn up and a device scope is defined it has to be kept the same during the trend reporting process and trend report life cycle.
+This is because a trend report is based on statistical data collected by the manufacturer with a specific methodology and they have to be referred to a specific device scope in order to avoid any confusion and to allow the Evaluating Competent Authority to carry out the appropriate assessment on the data provided.

 If a new device scope is identified for the same device/category/group of devices, it is necessary to create a new trend report with its own process and life cycle.

-If during the life cycle of the trend report, after further investigation of the manufacturer the device scope changes, it could be included in the trend report follow up ONLY if the assessment, under which the trend report is based on, remains unchanged (for example a new batch of device is identified).
+If during the life cycle of the trend report, after further investigations, the manufacturer changes the device scope, it could be included in the trend report follow up ONLY if the assessment, which led to the trend report, remains unchanged (for example a new batch of device is identified).

 If a device has different problems, how should they be reported?